-The ABS light should reset if the light was triggered by a dirty ABS sensor.
-If the ABS light remains on the problem can be an internal failure of the ABS sensor or module.
+The ABS light should reset if a dirty ABS sensor triggers the light.
+If the ABS light remains on, the problem can be an internal failure of the ABS sensor or module.
 Read fault codes to find out why the ABS light is on.

 How to Diagnose ABS Light

-Cleaning the ABS wheel speed sensor is simple but it does not always fix the problem.
+Using an ABS scanner to read the fault codes and determine the problem if the ABS light remains on.
+Cleaning the ABS wheel speed sensor is simple, but it does not always fix the problem.
 In some cases, the sensor may need to be replaced.

 How to Replace ABS Sensor